 Solution to Problem #1

-We suggested them to use Exalate.
+We recommended they use Exalate.
 The solution will cut down the number of errors related to manual data copying by 80%!
-Information is no longer copied manually but automatically synchronized between the Belgian and Indian instance of JIRA.
+Information is no longer copied manually, but automatically synchronized between the Belgian and Indian instances of JIRA.
 To put it another way, one team will get a nice overview of all the details about an issue that the Indian team is working on, without having to access the remote system.

-Now, the two teams will be able exchange information as easily as if they were sitting in one room!
-This will obviously speed up both issue tracking and problem-solving.
+Now, the two teams will be able to exchange information as easily as if they were sitting in one room!
+This will obviously speed up both issue-tracking and problem-solving.

 Solution to Problem #2

 Exalate includes very straightforward status updates.
 Both teams are now very clear about what is going on with the issue.
-Our solution makes it possible to synchronize 2 different JIRAs – this pertains to materials like attachments, work logs or comments.
-Also, metadata, like versions, components or priorities is being transferred between the two instances.
+Our solution makes it possible to synchronize 2 different JIRAs – this pertains to materials like attachments, work logs, or comments.
+Also, metadata, like versions, components, or priorities are being transferred between the two instances.

 This translates into cutting down any delays when working on certain problems.
 Clear status updates will also make it easier to report on the progress of the work to the big shot.